nathanjonjon/live-stream-chat-interactions-explorer/README.md

 ## Sample Results

-I don't have any labels since it's an unsupervised learning task and I don't have enough compute resources to fine-tune the hyperparameters or transcribe the whole stream.
+None of the chats is labeled since they are raw data from the provider, and I don't have enough compute resources to fine-tune the hyperparameters or transcribe the whole stream.
 However, my current algorithm works well on about 100 streams despite low recall rate sometimes.

 - **FAN INTERACTIONS** : Topics that intensive chats and the streamer are talking about.
 Below shows a list of chats and the key words which involve in the chats and transcription andw may be the topics of their interactions.
     | Timestamp | Chat | Keywords |